CSU-KangHu/HiTE/README.md

 Note:
 1. Please make sure you execute the **main.py** script under the **/your_path_to/HiTE** directory.
 2. To avoid automatic deletion of files, set the output path parameter ```--outdir``` to a new directory.

+### Predicting conserved protein domains in TEs
+To predict conserved protein domains in TEs, you need to add `--domain 1` parameter.

 ## <a name="inputs"></a>Inputs
 HiTE works with genome assemblies in **fasta**, **fa**, and **fna** formats using `--genome`.